 The amount of chlorine you will add to the pool chlorinator depends on the volume of your pool.
 So you have to know your pool volume before you can set the chlorinators’ dispersion rate.

 You’ll also want to be sure that the chlorinator you choose can handle the volume of your pool.
-Some are designed to disinfect 10,000-gallons of water, while others can sanitize pools as large as 40,000 gallons of water.
+Some are designed to disinfect 10,000 gallons of water, while others can sanitize pools as large as 40,000 gallons of water.

 Important note: If you purchase a chlorinator too tiny for your pool, the water will not be adequately sanitized, so be sure you get the correct size.